La Basse Cour: B&B near Alencon, Normandy

 In the 17th century Alençon became famous for its lace called "Point d'Alençon" which is among the finest in the world.

-Alençon Lace - click for more images, or see below for technique stages
+Alençon Lace - see below for detailed technique stages

 Alençon Lace Technique